Grafton railway station, New South Wales

 Grafton railway station is a railway station on the North Coast line in South Grafton, New South Wales, Australia.
 It serves the city of Grafton, opening on 12 October 1915 as South Grafton when the line opened from Glenreagh.
 It was renamed Grafton City on 1 October 1976 when the original Grafton station north of the Clarence River closed.
 Since 2005, it has been known as Grafton.

 The original building was replaced by a new building opened on 26 November 1993 by Division of Page member Ian Causley.
 Some of the older buildings on the site are listed on the New South Wales State Heritage Register.

 Platforms and services

 Grafton has one platform.
 Each day northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.

-NSW TrainLink also operate coach services from the station to Byron Bay and Moree.
+NSW TrainLink also operates coach services from the station to Byron Bay and Moree.

 To the north of the station lies the Sunshine Sugar factory.